ruiwang213/compsci742-assignment2-reproducibility-pilot/README.md

 * comparison with conventional tabular models; and
 * agreement between LLM-cited features and instance-level model attributions.

-This repository does **not** replace the main experiments conducted by Jack, Sampath, and the wider team.
-In particular, the team's visual, multimodal, flag-based, and multiclass experiments remain separate from this 46-feature supplementary pipeline.

 The computational workflow, statistical analyses, figures, manifests, and result inventories in this repository have been completed and verified.

 ---